 Know How: How To Arrange Your Sofa in a Small Living Room

 Small living spaces can be challenging, but they certainly don’t mean you have to give up on your interior design aspirations when creating a beautiful home that’s right for you.
 There are many ways to style a smaller living room to make use of the space you do have effectively.
 Follow our ‘How to’ guide for inspiration and ideas on how to best set up your sofa arrangement.
-You need to consider what other furniture you will have in the room, such as; coffee tables, side tables, bookcases, floor lamps and armchairs.
+You need to consider what other living room furniture you will have to arrange, such as; coffee tables, side tables, bookcases, floor lamps and armchairs.

 If you have low ceilings, a low-backed sofa would be ideal, as this will give the illusion of height by keeping the eye level low.
 Our super-sleek, modern Dixon, shown below, with its clean lines and square edges would work very well in contemporary living rooms, or embrace the ‘hygge’ lifestyle with our scandi-inspired Elton sofa.

 A rug adds texture and warmth to your space.
 Pick one that complements or highlights colours from your chosen scheme and try to find one that’s a similar width to your sofa to create a sense of proportion.
 Mirrors are useful tools in smaller living rooms because they reflect the light back into the room making it appear larger.